Rates for funding of researcher time in the university and university college sector and for health trusts

 “Researcher time” is defined as the work time academic personnel use to carry out R&D activities.
 Such time encompasses the planning, organisation, execution and documentation of the R&D activities.

 Research Council funding for researcher time is awarded as a lump-sum allocation to the organisation responsible for employing the researcher.
-This funding is to help to cover salary, social security costs, indirect costs and general operating costs.
+This funding is to help to cover salary, social security costs, indirect costs and general operating costs (including supervision of research fellows).
 The rates per person-year may be divided into 12 person-months or 1 628 person-hours.

 The rates stipulated for funding may deviate from the costs that the organisation has calculated for researcher time in the budget.

 For both the university and university college sector and the health trusts, any difference between the calculated costs for researcher time and the Research Council’s funding rates for this must be covered through own or other financing.
 This will be clarified in the individual call for proposals.